doctort57/Hangman/README.md

 ## Overview

-A triva game celebrating one of the greatest movies ever using javascript, jquery and timer functions- I never get tired of watching this one
+A twist on the traditional game celebrating my favorite movie of all time using javascript and bootstrap framework

 Please check out the deployed version in Heroku [here](https://animalhouse.herokuapp.com/)!